droguljic/doff/README.md

 ### Path

-Parameter `path` passed to the callback is a object containing `asString` and `asArray` properties.
-Take for a example following target,
+Parameter `path` passed to a callback is an object containing `asString` and `asArray` properties.
+Take for a example the following target,

 ```
   const target = {